haotruong24/Scraping_Macro_ABC-store/README.md

 You can find a detailed comments and demonstration run in the Today_Selenium Scraper folder

 ## NOTE:
-1. You wont be able to run the script on your computer without an account (these are B2B site, so account is only provided to partner business).
-However, I hope the file python and Macro scripts would be helpful for you to create your own scripts.
+1. You wont be able to run the script without an account (these are B2B site, so account is only provided to partner business).
+However, I hope these python files and Macro scripts would be helpful to create your own scripts.

 2. As much as I want to make the entire process automatically, human intervention is requried to categorize the product types.
 ML classification model can be used here to automate this process.
 However, the cost-benefit is not justified to build it for a small scale business.